frankalbenesius/holiday-poster-2019-client/README.md

 - MISC:
   - create "test" recipient list for work testing
   - create printouts for work testing on monday
+  - remember to change the localstorage key for passphrases before production
 - POSTCARDS:
   - design postcard illustration for plotting
   - design postcard context for plotting